fredericojpr/WDL_1/Deliverables/imspowerCL1.md

 ## ✨ Introduction (250 words max)
 *With world's population escalation, one of the major concerns within high density cities is their generation of environmental pollutants.
-Solid-waste management represents one of the greatest costs to municipal budgets, and given that the projected global waste generation continues to rise, understanding the drivers of it's growth can play a crucial role on improving the garbage collection and managent. (https://www.nature.com/articles/502615a)*
+Solid-waste management represents one of the greatest costs to municipal budgets, and given that the projected global waste generation continues to rise, understanding the drivers of it's growth can play a crucial role on improving garbage collection and managent. (https://www.nature.com/articles/502615a)*

 *Austin (TX) was the fastest growing metro area of the last decade in the U.S., having its population expanded by a third.
-The capital of Texas is seen as the next big tech hub in the country and is expected keep its growth. (https://austonia.com/austin-fastest-growing-metro)*
+The capital of Texas is seen as the next big tech hub in the country and is expected to keep its growth. (https://austonia.com/austin-fastest-growing-metro)*

 For this challenge our main purpose was to exlpore the patterns of waste production/collection in the city of Austin as well as the key factors that influence it.